UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 DataCrate Dataset.
 All nested *DataCrate Microdocuments* have at least one type:
 [schema:CreativeWork].

-If there are files in the root of the payload (/data) directory each file MAY be described by a *DataCrate microdocument* related to the schema:Dataset with a property [schema:hasPart].
+If there are files in the payload (/data) directory each file MAY be described by a *DataCrate microdocument* related to the schema:Dataset with a property [schema:hasPart].